guyleonard/get_jgi_genomes/README.md

 ### XML Layout

 Here is a rough layout of the XML document.
 I have shown the path to get to the predicted proteins for each project within the 'fungi' project.
+You should now read the section JGI Quirks...

     - organismDownloads->name=fungi
       |